SAS Assegaai: History

 During her career, she underwent four refits, which included installing additional fuel tanks, and the fitting of a locally developed RAKA combat suite in the 1980s, which replaced a cumbersome plotting table.
 In the late 1990s she received the South African developed NICKLES fully integrated software based combat suite and two state of the art rebuilt periscopes.
 With the acquisition of the new Type 209 submarines for the SA Navy, SAS Assegaai was paid off on 23 November 2003.

 Museum boat

-SAS Assegaai has been converted into a museum ship and is stationed in Simon's Town.
+SAS Assegaai has been converted into a museum ship and is stationed in Simon's Town (City of Cape Town Metropolitan Municipality).
 A project that has been spearheaded by the South African Naval Heritage Trust, SAS Assegaai is a part of the South African Naval Museum.